robotical/docs.robotical.io/python/martypy.md

 `i2c_write(*byte_array)`
 {:.docsubitem#i2c_write}

 Writes a bytestream to the i2c port.
-The first byte should be the address, following from that the datagram folows standard i2c spec.
+The first byte should be the address, following from that the datagram follows standard i2c spec.

 `get_battery_voltage()`
 {:.docsubitem#get_battery_voltage}